-- A firm or an individual's sponsoring firm must submit any required fees for the (1) firm or the individual under applicable securities legislation in the principal jurisdiction and the non-principal passport jurisdiction when making the relevant submission.
+- A firm or an individual must submit any required fees for the firm or the individual under applicable securities legislation in the principal jurisdiction and the nonprincipal passport jurisdiction when making the relevant submission.
 A submission is not considered complete unless the required fees are submitted under applicable securities legislation in relevant jurisdictions. - A firm may pay the fee related to a submission by sending a cheque to the relevant regulator or submitting payment to each relevant regulator directly on NRD.
-A sponsoring firm must pay the fee for a domestic individual's submission to each relevant regulator by submitting it on NRD.
-A sponsoring firm may pay the fee for a foreign individual's submission by sending a cheque to the relevant regulator or submitting payment to each relevant regulator directly on NRD.
+A domestic individual must pay the fee related to a submission to each relevant regulator by submitting it on NRD.
+A foreign individual must pay the fee related to a submission by sending a cheque to the relevant regulator or submitting payment to each relevant regulator directly on NRD.